aws/iot-atlas/src/hugo/content/en-us/implementations/aws/device_bootstrap/aws-iot-certificate-vending-machine/_index.md

 {"statusCode": 200, "status": "SUCCESS", "payload": {...}}
 ```

 You registered the device.
 The response contains the connection info and certificates.
-This response is only available once so make sure that you saved the HTTP reponse.
-Later requests will reponded as _device is already registered._
+This response is only available once so make sure that you saved the HTTP response.
+Later requests will responded as _device is already registered._

-Check the DynamoDB record to see device's updated info.
+Check the DynamoDB record to see the device's updated info.

 Device is registered to AWS IoT Core using certificate vending machine method.
 You can navigate to [AWS IoT Core Console](https://console.aws.amazon.com/iot/home) to see the newly created IoT thing and its attached resources.